Biodiversity

 Use of Domestic Lumber

 A tripartite Agreement on the Promotion of Timber Use in Buildings was concluded with the Ministry of Agriculture, Forestry and Fisheries on March 9, 2022.
-As part of the agreement, we aimed to use 10,000 m2 of domestic timber as building materials over the following five years.
+As part of the agreement, we aimed to use 10,000 m3 of domestic timber as building materials over the following five years.
 We are also striving to develop a stable supply chain for domestic timber while promoting the cyclical use of domestic forest resources and, in turn, achieving both the utilization and conservation of forest resources.
-The timber we procure is building material for our detached housing business, and 3,880 m2 was used in fiscal 2023.
+The timber we procure is building material for our detached housing business, and 1,435 m3 was used in fiscal year ended March 2025.

 The Nomura Real Estate Group Procurement Guidelines ask suppliers to use sustainable resources and timber to reduce the risks of disrupting the ecological balance and impacting local communities due to illegal logging.
 We actively promote the use of domestic and certified timber.

-In our future construction projects, we plan to apply domestic lumber for the interiors of common areas in PROUD condominiums and introduce a wooden hybrid structure in our office building brand H¹O Shibakoen and the Nomura Real Estate Tameikesanno Building.
+We use domestic lumber for the interiors of common areas in PROUD condominiums and introduce a wooden hybrid structure in our office building brand H¹O Shibakoen and the Nomura Real Estate Tameike-Sanno Building.

 Domestic lumber not only allows us to provide a more comfortable living environment for our customers but also leads to the reduction of CO2 emissions and the prevention of natural disasters by preserving the recycling of forest resources.